gbeckers/Darr/README.rst

     >>> a
     darray([[ 1.,  2.,  1., ...,  1.,  1.,  1.],
             [ 1.,  2.,  1., ...,  1.,  1.,  1.]]) (r+)

-Of course, you could have done that with the NumPy array before converting it to a darray, but writing to a memory-mapped array on disk can be advantageous when arrays are very large.

 **Efficient I/O**